kubernetes/community/contributors/guide/issue-triage.md

    - regexp (label: priority/.*)
    - reactions (reactions: >=5)
    - comment popularity (comments-per-month: >0.9)
-- Multi-player mode: for simultaneous group triage of a pool of issues
+- Multiplayer mode: for simultaneous group triage of a pool of issues
 - Button to open issue groups as browser tabs (pop-ups must be disabled)
 - "Shift-Reload" for live data pull

 ### GitHub Project Boards
 GitHub offers project boards, set up like kanban boards, to help teams organize and track their workflow in order to get work done.
-The Release Team has come to depend on [their project board](https://github.com/orgs/kubernetes/projects/29) for planning new Kubernetes releases; they also use it as an archiveto show the work Done for past releases.
+The Release Team has come to depend on [their project board](https://github.com/orgs/kubernetes/projects/29) for planning new Kubernetes releases; they also use it as an archive to show the work Done for past releases.
 Other SIGs using project boards:
 - [Contributor Experience](https://github.com/orgs/kubernetes/projects/1)
 - [Network](https://github.com/orgs/kubernetes/projects/10)
 - [windows](https://github.com/orgs/kubernetes/projects/8)